 SGR provided medical services in support of the staff of the Hellenic Centre for Disease Control and Prevention (KEELPNO – who provide medical screening for newly arrived refugees).

-SAMS has been providing curative primary health care in the three islands of Chios, Leros and Kos.
-Supported by SAMS member donations; SAMS provides medication, medical consumables and equipment and cultural mediators, and treated Through our network of dedicated volunteer volunteer doctors and nurses from around the world, we treated approximately 150 patients on each island a week.
+SAMS provided curative primary health care in the three islands of Chios, Leros, and Kos.
+Through our network of dedicated volunteer doctors and nurses from around the world, we treated approximately 150 patients on each island a week.